 Whether near a window or skylight, you risk more harm than you may suspect from allowing direct sunlight to hit it even a little while each day.
 Even that much sunlight, day after day, month after month can cause your piano’s beautiful finish to fade.
-Worse, glue joints can weaken and the all-important soundboard can dry out, even crack.

-Good piano placement safeguards your piano’s structural, mechanical, and aesthetic condition.
+Proper placement safeguards your piano’s structural, mechanical, and aesthetic condition.
 One major advantage is to put the piano in the best place in an insulated room.
 Having good piano placement results in your piano having its best possible performance, sound, and longevity.

 According to Total Piano Care, a home or building’s inner walls and climate-controlled conditions are paramount when considering piano placement.
 Grand pianos, when placed in a room are better secured and sound better when their straight edge is against an inner wall, distanced from sunlight, air vents, or windows.
 Uprights should be similarly placed.

 Ideally, grand pianos should be placed in such a way as to allow the pianist to look into the room and not into a wall.
 The bass side of the piano should run parallel to the wall.
 This allows the bass to bounce against the wall to the wider room and the treble to project into the middle of the room.

 If necessary, a grand piano can also be placed at a 45-degree angle towards a diagonal corner.